JAWS HTML Support

 head No test Container for document metadata None expected No special commands No UI

-header header test Introductory or navigational aids for a page or section "banner" element content "banner end"
+header header test Introductory or navigational aids for a page or section

 • Move to Next Region R